elijahola/437-nfts/api/README.md

   Parameters:
   ```
+  int followeeWalletAddress // Wallet address of current user
-  int PostId // PostId of the post on which you want to add the comment
+  int followerWalletAddress // Wallet address of the user that the current user wants to follow
   ```

   Return value: